akirawisnu/GIS_Shapefile_2020_ID/README.md

 Updated GIS data (shapefiles) from Kemendagri DUKCAPIL Server (https://gis.dukcapil.kemendagri.go.id), they consist Province, District, Sub-District and Village level shapefile dataset.
 Feel free to use the file.

+Notes:
+* The Geo ID is using DAGRI code, therefore will need to use concordance between BPS and DAGRI code.
+You can find the concordance under this link: https://sig-dev.bps.go.id/webgis/pencariankodenama

 It consists information of:
 * number of districts (jumlah_kab)
 * number of sub-districts (jumlah_kec)